-The English Department provides a scholarly setting for the study of writing, literature, and journalism.
+The English Department provides a scholarly setting for the study of writing and literature.
 The curriculum develops students' academic, professional, and creative skills, strengthening their aptitude for critical thinking and research.

 We encourage knowledge of the literatures of diverse historical periods and cultures, broadening students' understanding of and facility with language.
 We ask students to explore how ethics and values inform reading and writing practices, to consider how culture is differently imagined, and to argue effectively about the conflicting values within and beyond our communities.